 - Quarterly monitoring assessments of the site to determine the general status of the site, assess the condition of the rehabilitation work, asses the progress of natural colonisation, monitoring of any potential impacts on neighbouring land and general land security.
 The number of site visits will reduce after 2 years to bi-annually.
-These site visits will assess the need to additional rehabilitation, if needed. - The baseline condition of the site will be established post-rehabilitation implementation by using an aerial survey to take an up to date aerial photo, when rehabilitation is completed. - Water quality monitoring will be established.
+These site visits will assess the need to additional rehabilitation, if needed. - Water quality monitoring will be established.
 Monitoring of key water quality parameters for 2 years after rehabilitation will include: Ammonia, Phosphorous, Suspended solids (silt) & pH. - Where other uses are proposed for the site, these will be assessed by Bord na Móna in consultation with interested parties.
 Other after-uses can be proposed for licensed areas and must go through the required assessment and planning procedures.